Start / English Edition / Cyberpunk TCG: 140 Cards, 4 SR, and the Bandai Formula

 Update 25 plugged the last major gap before retail.
 Set 1 Welcome to Night City: 140 mechanically distinct cards, 31 Iconic Rares as an alt-art layer, four Secret Rares at a 1-in-24 rate, two Rare+ slots per pack.
 On top of that, the official X account dropped Alt Cunningham: Soulkiller Architect — the first Set 1 Legend that’s genuinely worth arguing about mechanically.
 And underneath all the hype there’s a quiet discrepancy between Alpha decks and early promos that WeirdCo has been remarkably quiet about.

-What follows: pull rates as back-of-napkin math, because WeirdCo still hasn’t published the real numbers.
+What follows: the official pull rates from Update 25, and why they read differently from a Magic player’s angle than they sound.
 The Secret Rare dilemma as the set’s economic Achilles heel.
 The Bandai DNA behind the set design.
 And what all of this actually means for players in DE/AT/CH — including a realistic budget range and an Alpha deck warning you should know about.

 The 140-Card Breakdown

 Kickstarter Update 25 — Beta Set & Retail Set Card Count — finally delivered the full picture.
 Before this, it was stretch goal crumbs and individual card spoilers.
 No complete overview.
 Now we have one: 60 Commons, 32 Uncommons, 32 Rares, 12 Epic Rares, 4 Secret Rares.
 That’s 140 mechanically distinct cards.
 On top sits an alt-art layer of 31 Iconic Rares — 31 selected cards from the pool printed as a second, cosmetic version.
-Beta and retail have different Iconic lists.
+Beta and retail are meant to receive different Iconic lists per Update 25.
 Counting alt-arts as separate entries, that’s 171 visible card designs total.

 Booster packs come with 12 cards.
 Seven Common, three Uncommon, two Rare+.
 The Rare+ slot can be a regular Rare, Epic Rare, Iconic Rare, or Secret Rare.
 Kickstarter-exclusive Beta Box: 36 packs, $180 USD MSRP.
 The retail version Welcome to Night City: 24 packs, $119.90 USD MSRP.
-Both figures are confirmed by retailer guides sent to international distributors — Zvezdar Toys, The Card Vault, and other EU traders list them accordingly.
+Both figures are also confirmed by the official distributor listings at cyberpunktcg.com/retailers — GTS for the US, Luminous Cards for DACH plus NL/BE/LU/HU/CZ/SK, Zvezdar for the Balkans, Neoludis for France, Bliss for the UK.

-Important reference point for anyone coming from Magic: in Magic, one slot is guaranteed Rare or higher, the other is Uncommon.
-In Cyberpunk, both Rare+ slots are Rare-or-higher.
-That means double the hit density per pack compared to the western standard — and mathematically it leaves the door open for a pack to spit out two Epics, or an Epic plus an Iconic.
+Important reference point for anyone coming from Magic: Magic Play Boosters have one guaranteed Rare+ slot per pack plus two Wildcard slots (one foil, one non-foil) that average out to roughly 1.5 Rares per pack.
+Cyberpunk has two fixed Rare+ slots — deterministic, not probabilistic.
+Higher and more predictable hit density per pack compared to the western standard — and mathematically it leaves the door open for a pack to spit out two Epics, or an Epic plus an Iconic.
 Opening a Cyberpunk pack will feel more like Gundam or Digimon than like Magic.

 140 mechanically distinct cards — how do you frame that?
 Magic Core Sets: 260 cards plus variant noise.
 Pokémon sets: 150–200 in the regular pool.
 Japanese TCGs: 130–140 is completely standard.
 The comparison shows where this came from.
 Our Welcome to Night City Set Guide from April 12 already listed the core numbers; what’s interesting now is the economic framing.

 For deckbuilding, 140 is less cramped than it sounds.
 Decks are 40 cards.
 The playset is 3 copies — not 4 like Magic or Pokémon.
 And you can mix up to three colors within your RAM budget.
-The cheapest possible deck needs as few as 14 different card names across 40 cards — three playsets of 3, one pair, two singletons.
+The cheapest possible deck needs as few as 14 different card names across 40 cards — thirteen full playsets of 3 copies plus one singleton.
 That feels closer to Android: Netrunner or Legend of the Five Rings than to Magic Standard: tight, focused decks with a clear game plan, no 60-card noise.

 The Bandai Formula, Explained via Gundam

 The 140-card structure makes it immediately obvious where WeirdCo pulled its design template from.
 Gundam Card Game Set 01 Newtype Rising — Bandai, July 2025 — is 130 cards: 50 Commons, 36 Uncommons, 32 Rares, 12 Legendary Rares.
 Booster box: 24 packs, $119.76 USD MSRP in the US.
 The rarity distribution is practically identical to Cyberpunk’s.
-One difference: pack size.
-Gundam runs 6 cards with two guaranteed Rares or higher; Cyberpunk runs 12 cards with the same two-Rare+ rule.
-Same 24-pack box size, but Cyberpunk delivers twice as many cards — 288 vs. 144 in a Gundam box.
+Both sets ship 12 cards per pack with two Rare+ slots — structurally nearly identical.
+The difference lives inside those two Rare+ slots: Cyberpunk pushes Iconic Rares and Secret Rares as a denser top layer, Gundam drops LR++ significantly less often.

 Not a coincidence.
 WeirdCo’s Head of Game Design Richard Zapp oriented himself around a model that demonstrably works economically.
 For players coming from Dragon Ball Super, Digimon, or Gundam, this is an invitation — familiar territory.
 For Magic players, it’s more of a relief: fewer booster cases for a playset, less secondary-market pressure, but also fewer Draft options and smaller card pools.
 If you live for Mythic Rare hunting and deep single markets, there’s some unlearning to do.